Red Rice with Tomatoes

 • Fresh tomato slices & fresh herbs for garnish, optional

-After 15 minutes, the rice should be cooked but quite loose with some liquid left in the pan.
+After 15 minutes, the rice should be cooked but should be quite loose with some liquid left in the pan.
 Remove from the heat, cover and let rest for 10 minutes, allowing time for the extra liquid to be absorbed.

 Serve immediately, topped with fresh tomatoes and herbs.
 Otherwise, to serve later, refrigerate and gently reheat, adding water if needed to rehydrate the rice.